ofirsteinherz/realtime-voice-agent/README.md

 ### Chat Interface

-Enable text-based chat, see the model voice transcription, and send text masges to the agent.
+Enables text-based chat, see the model voice transcription, and send text messages to the agent.
 The user can see the tool's interactions, security indicators and change language.

 | Tool Use | Security | Language |